+- Reading ukulele tab

-- Rhythmic theory to include quarter, eighth, sixteenth and half note values, and rests - Improvising patterns up to 16 beats using discussed rhythmic and melodic and harmonic elements
+- Improvising patterns up to 16 beats using discussed rhythmic and melodic and harmonic elements

+- Song structure and composition

 TECHNOLOGY

 The technology program at CRS starts with the why - why should we teach technology at all?
 The answer is we don't teach "technology;" we teach self-reflection, empathy, and problem solving (know themselves, understand others, and shape the future).
 The medium we work within to accomplish this is digital tools, and we teach students both existing skills and how to learn new technology on their own.
 While the process of learning new tools is inherently valuable (growth mindset, exploration, logic, sequential thinking, curiosity), ultimately we teach technology because of the opportunities it can provide for students to improve themselves and make a positive impact on the world.